GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: moved away from deprecated PhpExcel to PhpSpreadsheet (Thanks @ravloony)
 * Enhancement: composer.json update to wordpress-plugin for easier installation with bedrock
 * Enhancement: Metadata now uses GFExport to get all metadata; so a row now has all metadata.
 Can still be disabled.
+* Bugfix: Plugin hooks later, so filters also work on bulk-download files

 = 1.2.3 =
 * Bugfix: Worksheets could contain invalid characters, and break download.